 Then it's straight through the sliding glass doors into The Lounge.
 We clocked the journey during our visit this morning and it took just under two minutes.

-Virgin Australia expects the convenience of the new service to be a significant drawcard for business travellers.
+Virgin Australia believes the convenience of the new service to be a significant drawcard for business travellers.

 That certainly rings true in our experience today.

-The entire process was envisioned by Virgin Australia's in-house design team and the airline expects around one-third of The Lounge's 1,500 daily visitors will use the kerbside direct access.
+The entire process was envisioned by Virgin Australia's in-house design team and the airline expects around one-third of the lounge's 1,500 daily visitors use the kerbside direct access.

 Who it's for

-The new services are available for passengers in Premium Economy and Business Class, plus Gold tier members of Virgin Australia's Velocity Rewards program.
+The new services are available for passengers in business class, plus Gold and Platinum tier members of Virgin Australia's Velocity Frequent Flyer.

-(By comparison, the cheapest overnight parking at Sydney Airport is $32, as we discovered in our full analysis of the best parking options at SYD.)
+(By comparison, the cheapest overnight parking at Sydney Airport is $32, as we discovered in our full analysis of the best parking options for Sydney Airport.)

 The special fast-track security screening is also limited to passengers with carry-on hand luggage, as there's no facility to check your larger bags.